 How to Stop Frizzy Hair: Tame Frizzy Hair Overnight

-- Check the instructions of the brand you are using but if you are using Restore and Shine Hair Masque here’s what we recommend for how to tame frizzy hair overnight:
+- Check the instructions of the brand you are using, but if you are using Restore and Shine Hair Masque, this is what I recommend for how to tame frizzy hair overnight:

 - Shampoo, rinse and gently blot out water from your hair.
 Apply Restore and Shine Hair Masque to the ends and mid-lengths and leave to dry.
 If your hair is very thick, it’s a good idea to do this early in the day, giving your hair a chance to dry before you got to bed.